 It must show your name and address of your residence.
 This could be a current and valid:

 - Utility bill, bank statement or credit card statement

 You may open a bank account through some of the following steps:

 - Choose a bank: You may want to consider the features, benefits, perks, ATM locations, and types of accounts offered by your choice of bank as well as any applicable monthly service fees and other fees that may apply before opening your bank account.

-- Start the application at your bank: Once you have chosen a bank or credit union, and the type of account, visit their local branch or online site to learn more about their application process and to access their application.
+- Start the application at your bank: Once you have chosen a bank or credit union, and the type of account, go to their local branch or online site to learn more about their application process and to access their application.